mco-gh/mco.dev/content/post/whatisml.md

 This explains why, sadly, after studying French for a few years, I still don't speak nearly as well as the average four year old in Paris.

-**Observation three:** Rule based learning is neither as effective nor as efficient as experience based learning.
+**Observation three:**  Experience based learning leads to entities that "know" things more deeply, and more intutively than rule based learning.

 ### So, what is machine learning?